graydove/SAFE/README.md

 bash scripts/eval.sh
 ```

-We provide the pretrained checkpoint in `./checkpoint/checkpoint-best.pth`, you can directly run the script to reproduce our results.
+We provide the pretrained self checkpoint in `./checkpoint/checkpoint-best-self.pth`, you can directly run the script to reproduce our results.

 ## Accuracy

 Settings:

 seed=3, base_lr=1e-4, max_epochs=100, batch_size=256.
+SAFE_self achieves a higher overall mean accuracy (94.38% vs. 93.16%) and outperforms the original SAFE in most categories, though it shows slight trade-offs in CycleGAN, Glide, Midjourney, VQDM, and DALLE2 detection performance.

 ### AIGCDetectBenchmark